|Hometown:||Oak Grove, Minn.|

 Blanske arrived at Nebraska after competing under coaches Mike Hunger, Sami Wozney, Sarah Jantzi and Rich Stenger at Twin City Twisters alongside fellow Husker All-American Jessie DeZiel.
 Blanske was a four-time Junior Olympic National qualifier and was a Junior Olympic National Team Member in 2010 and 2011.
 She was a 2011 Junior Olympic National all-around champion, posting a score of 38.450.
 She was also a national champion on bars (9.625) and floor (9.775) in 2011.
 Blanske captured three regional titles and was the 2011 Region IV Co-Regional Gymnast of the Year.

 Blanske chose Nebraska over Arkansas, Minnesota, Iowa State, Washington and Denver.

 Blanske is the daughter of Jim and Michelle Blanske and was born April 1, 1994.
 She has two brothers, Brent and Bo and one sister, Jamie.
 A native of Oak Grove, Minn., Blanske was a three year honor roll selection at St. Francis High School and graduated with honors.
-She is majoring in management and marketing and is a three-time NACGC/W Scholastic All-American.
+She is double majoring in marketing and management and is a three-time NACGC/W Scholastic All-American.
 Blanske is a three-time academic All-Big Ten selection and is a six-time member of the Nebraska Scholar-Athlete Honor Roll.
 She is also a three-time member of the Tom Osborne Citizenship Team and earned a Nebraska HERO Leadership Award in 2016.

 Blanske’s Career Highs at Nebraska